 - wild camping

 The British countryside covers a huge variety of sensitive environments and landscapes and an even greater range of livelihoods that depend on them.
-To have access to so much of is something is something that shouldn't be taken for granted.
+To have access to so much of is something that shouldn't be taken for granted.